 A1.
-Brightfield Imaging (Köhler Illumination) (see poster on wall, if you need help remembering)
+Brightfield Imaging (Köhler Illumination)

 Adjust objective to focus on sample

 - Set field diaphragm to half the size and adjust height of condenser lens for field diaphragm aperture to be in focus and adjust centering with the screws. - Open field diaphragm. - Experiment with opening and closing the condenser diaphragm (also called the aperture diaphragm), which sits right above the condenser.